mongodb/leafygreen-ui/packages/polymorphic/README.md

 ## Basic usage

 If the logic defining the `as` prop is defined internally within your component, use the standalone `Polymorph` component.
+A simple example of this may be rendering an element as a header or paragraph text depending on certain props passed in.

 ```tsx
 interface MyProps {